Splitboard Trips and Courses

 Introduction to Splitboarding

-Our splitboard introduction trips and courses have been carefully designed through the years to ensure you’ll learn both splitboarding & backcountry craft in the most comfortable environment.
+Our splitboard introduction trips and courses have been carefully designed through the years to ensure you’ll learn only the best splitboarding techniques from our UIAGM splitboard guides

 Find out more